walacefex/dashboard-with-nextjs/README.md

-## Next.js App Router Course - Starter
+## Dashboard with Next.js App Router

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is the starter code for the Dashboard with Next.js App Router project.
+This project is a dashboard that displays a list of items and a detail view for each item.
+The dashboard is built using Next.js and the App Router.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.